ZachMuzzle/ZachMuzzle/README.md

  # My plans

-  * I am currently looking for an intership of some sort to expand my knowledge on the computer science field.
+  * I am currently looking for an intership or entry level job of some sort to expand my knowledge on the computer science field.
 I want to learn, grow, and always try to become better within my field

   # Things I've learned